 Health Center Solutions can also help with making change in scope (CIS).
 When adding or deleting a new site or service, the application process can be frustratingly detailed and time consuming.
 Other changes need only a simple self-update.
-Maintaining your scope of project is one of the Section 330 19 program requirements.
+Maintaining your scope of project is one of the Section 330 Health Center Program requirements.
 We’ll show you how to demonstrate that too.

 the HCS advantage

 - We help your health center from the early conceptual stages of understanding your scope through the evolution of your sites and services.